WhiteHouse/heartbleed/README.md

 Here's the user experience for an authenticated user on example.com after Heartbleed module is installed:

  - (I remember my password.)
-Next time I type in my username and password to log into example.com, I'm immediately redirected to example.com/user/heartbleed.
+Next time I log into example.com, I'm immediately logged out and redirected to example.com/user/heartbleed.
 Here I see a note informing me about Heartbleed and instructing me to enter my email address to request a password reset link be sent to my email.
  - (I forgot my password.)
 Nothing changes.
 When I go to example.com to log in,